The Midnight Star

 The Midnight Star is a fantasy novel by American author Marie Lu and the third and final book in The Young Elites trilogy.
 It was released on October 11, 2016.
 The book follows the titular character, Adelina Amouteru, after her takeover of the kingdom that once hated her.

 Background

-Asked about how she felt about the book, Lu stated that she felt like a "parent... watching their kid go off to college," claiming that although she felt sad to "leave" Adelina at the end of the book, she was "not proud of her."
+Asked about how she felt about the book, Lu stated that she felt like a "parent... watching their kid go off to college," claiming that although she felt sad to "leave" Adelina at the end of the book, she was "kind of happy for her, and proud of her."
 She additionally stated that the book follows Adelina "discovering what she really wants".